 Value Proposition

-Decreasing the U.S. maternal mortality and severe maternal morbidity rate will improve the health and safety of thousands of citizens and increase social equity.
+Decreasing the U.S. maternal mortality and severe maternal morbidity rate will improve the health and safety of thousands of citizens.
 Maternal health is in need of better data collection, analysis, and interpretation tools.

 Benefits